 Punchout users will have access to their previously used carts via the cart list pages.
 Since b2b orders at xpedx are placed using a mechanism other than converting carts to orders, this list of punchout carts will become unmanageable.
 To resolve this, there will be a batch job that purges carts of punchout users that are more than a week old.

+Punchout Change Request Functionality

 Master System